Catholic Church in the Dominican Republic

 The Catholic Church in the Dominican Republic is part of the worldwide Catholic Church, under the spiritual leadership of the Pope in Rome.

 The Catholic Church is the world's largest Christian Church, and its largest religious grouping.
-There are an estimated 5 million Catholics in the Dominican Republic, (48% of the population), in 11 territorial dioceses and one military ordinariate, served by 800 priests.
+There are an estimated 5 million Catholics in the Dominican Republic (48% of the population).
+In 2020, just over 50% of Dominicans identified as Catholic, served by 1140 priests across 709 parishes.

 Hierarchy

 Within the Dominican Republic the hierarchy consists of: